 As a photographer, it was a big relief to not have to spend the entire day looking through a viewfinder.
 Instead, I could relax and enjoy the moment with my own two eyeballs.

-I walked away from my kayaking adventure in Sarawak with more than just the obligatory Facebook pics.
+I walked away from my kayaking adventure in Sarawak with more than just the obligatory social-media pics.
 I learned about several new species of ferns, plants, and even a little about life along one of Borneo’s interior rivers.

 And as for the knee: If you don’t accumulate a few scars along the way, you just aren’t trying hard enough!

 Disclosure: Airfare, accommodation, and guides were graciously provided to me by the Sarawak Tourism Board.
-These guys really want to show off their magical part of this world and I certainly can’t blame them.
+These guys really want to show off their magical part of this world, and I certainly can’t blame them.